wtsi-hgi/cookie-monster/README.md

 ```

 #### Notification Receivers
-Rules can specify that a notification or set of notifications should be broadcast if a cookie matches the rule's
+Rules can specify that a notification or set of notifications should be broadcast if a Cookie matches the rule's
 criteria; notification receivers receive these notifications.

 ##### Changing notification receivers on-the-fly